Ehanlion/mist_obsidian/99. Player Data/Wake.md

 #### Added during play:
 - Wake is hunting two members of [[Fedorov's Legion]], named [[Dmitri Mironov]] and [[Igor Larionov]], for their crimes of murder against [[The Blue Coat Brigade]].
 Wake was given 90 gp from [[Pavel Hard]] for this mission and also got a black riding horse from [[Gandoras City]].
 - Wake was hunting the Big Red Fish in [[Smears-burrow]], alongside two Grung named Earl and Frill.
 Wake is a risk taker and even though this was a match that would not swing their way, they were willing to risk their lives for it.
 Demonstrates both bravery and recklessness in Wake's character.
 #### Ideas:
 Wake could be used by [[Ignel Valis]] ([[Silvan Gile]]) as a power source for an incredibly risky spell (use 9th level from COFSA), aimed at opening a portal to the planes.
 This attempts to breach [[The Divine Barrier]].
 This will fail.
 It will kill wake.
 It will annihilate [[The South-East Coast]] and [[Hope Town]].
+#### Things I wanted to bring up:
+1. Love the rp, just would love it if you let me know if you're wanting to change or include big elements to it so I can plan accordingly
+2. Bring physical character sheet
+### Desires for future session
+1. A mission that's longer winded, forced to use short rests
+2. long dungeon requiring tactical usage of rest and resources